Duality, Bridgeland wall-crossing and flips of secant varieties: The Embedded Problem: Flips of Secant Varieties.

 \subsection{The last birational model}

-One could ask what is the moduli space we obtain after the divisorial contraction and what is the strict transform of ${E_0}^-$.
+One could ask what is the moduli space we obtain after the divisorial contraction and what is the strict transform of $E^-_0$.
 The answer to the first question comes from the identification with the quiver moduli.
-Values of $(-3/2,t)$ near $W_C$ are all inside the quiver region corresponding to $k=-1$, in this case we can compute the dimension invariants
+Values of $(-3/2,t)$ near $W_{ch(\mathcal{O}(-1)),v}$ are all inside the quiver region

+corresponding to $k=-1$.
+Recall from Theorem \ref{quiver}, that for every $(s,t)$ in this region, there is a vector $\mathfrak{a}_{s,t}$ orthogonal to the dimension vector